django-cms/djangocms-frontend/docs/source/tutorial/custom_components.rst

 :ref:`nested_components`), so you only need to override it for non-standard template resolution.

-For maximun flexibility in your customized components, you can build a :ref:`custom Plugin<how-to-add-frontend-plugins>`.
+For maximum flexibility in your customized components, you can build a :ref:`custom Plugin<how-to-add-frontend-plugins>`.

 Conclusion